someparty/someparty/source/articles/2020-11-15-back-with-the-gang.html.markdown

 A few months ago, I shared *Psychic Debris*, an ambitious song-a-day project from Saint John, New Brunswick's [Beach Chair](https://beachchair.bandcamp.com/), the home recording guise of former [Glory Glory](https://gloryglory.bandcamp.com/) drummer Ryan Brown.
 That name's now shelved (oh, those pesky trademarks), with the project re-christened as [Sunnyside Uppers](https://sunnysideuppers.bandcamp.com/) (which is a far cooler name, if you ask me).

-To kick off the new era, Brown shared a video for the anthemic low-fi rocker "If All Is Lost," a *Psychic Debris*-bred song re-recorded with engineer Micah Brown (Conditioner, NYON, BBQT - and also Ryan's brother).
+To kick off the new era, Brown shared a video for the anthemic lo-fi rocker "If All Is Lost," a *Psychic Debris*-bred song re-recorded with engineer Micah Brown (Conditioner, NYON, BBQT - and also Ryan's brother).
 Gavin Maclean directed the clip.

 The song's the second recent track Brown's released under the new name, with the hard-rocking "[Snowboatin'](https://youtu.be/O9JAdxsjsfA)" surfacing in September as part of the [Lost Opus](https://lostopus.bandcamp.com/) quarantine compilation [*From Our Homes*](https://lostopus.bandcamp.com/album/from-our-homes).